nsklaus/amiwb/README.md

 - it handle fullscreen for apps, and X resolutions changes and resizes accordingly

 - iconifying windows:
-	"workbench" windows use a fixed "filer.info" icon for now, and clients use a name matching system, so if a app has a "kitty" name it will look for a "kitty.info" icon in /usr/local/share/amiwb/icons/ if matching result fail it will show in file amiwb.log see config.h
+	"workbench" windows use a fixed "filer.info" icon for now, and clients use a name matching system, so if a app has a "kitty" name it will look for a "kitty.info" icon in /usr/local/share/amiwb/icons/
+	if matching result fail it will show in file amiwb.log see config.h

 - icons:
 	show amiga icons, both normal and selected images. the icon matching system works like on amiga: "xyz" dir will display image from "xyz.info" icon next to it, while hidding the .info file. same for files. multiselection works. some menu actions do support it, like delete. for now, one icon only can be dragged around at a time. file execution works through xdg-open for now. def_icons system works, it's simple and based on file extensions for matching.

+- background pictures for desktop and windows, both can do tiling

+- reqasl:
+	browse the filesystem, using mouse or keyboard. open files (xdg-open) and dirs (in wb windows), clipboard support for inputfields.

+- toolkit:
+	using amiwb UI elements in new apps (buttons, listview, inputfields, ..)

 TODO:

-- xdg-portal aware reqasl file picker
+- make reqasl xdg-portal aware .. a file picker to load and save files from apps
 - make a GUI for system settings
 - progress bar (copy/delete)
 - auto mount external drives as icons on the desktop